tokyoking/ctf/writeup/2024/UTCCTF/README.md

 The challenge had 58 solves at the end of the ctf and it is worth 436 points!

 ## Approach
 First we need to take a look at what is available for us with `checksec`.
-It'll give us a brief idea about the binary and what are we gonna exploit.
+It'll give us a brief idea about the binary and what are we likely going to exploit.

 ![checksec](https://github.com/user-attachments/assets/56af64c3-db73-413b-8b7c-b12bc2d0068b)